-With the significantly expanded and more statistically robust Catalog 2 sample, we find that the absolute number of repeaters assigned to the Nonrepeater-like cluster continues to increase.
-However, owing to the substantial growth of the overall sample, their fractional contribution to the Nonrepeater-like cluster decreases to 3.3\%, while their fraction among all repeating FRBs is measured to be 6\%.
-Although these fractions are lower than those reported in \citet{Sun2025b}, this difference is likely attributable to the limited statistical sample of repeating FRBs in the earlier analysis.
-Regardless, within the significantly enlarged Catalog 2 sample, the persistent occupancy of a subset of repeaters in the Nonrepeater-like cluster remains a robust result.
-This sustained segregation confirms the existence of a stable and distinct sub-class of repeaters whose observed characteristics are indistinguishable from typical one-off events.
+With the significantly expanded and more statistically robust Catalog 2 sample, we find that the absolute number of repeaters assigned to the nonrepeater-like cluster continues to increase.
+However, due to the substantial growth of the overall sample, their fractional contribution to the nonrepeater-like cluster decreases to 3.3\%, while their fraction among all repeating FRBs is measured to be 6\%.
+Although these fractions are lower than those reported in Ref.~\cite{Sun2025b}, this difference is likely attributable to the limited statistical sample of repeating FRBs in the earlier analysis.
+Regardless, within the significantly enlarged Catalog 2 sample, the persistent occupancy of a subset of atypical repeaters in the nonrepeater-like cluster remains a robust and statistically significant finding.
+This sustained segregation confirms the existence of a stable and distinct subclass of repeaters whose observed characteristics are indistinguishable from typical nonrepeating FRBs.

-To further investigate the occurrence of atypical repeating bursts across different repeating FRB sources, we analyze the fraction of atypical repeating bursts within each individual repeating source.
-As shown in Figure \ref{fig:figure3}, out of 83 total repeater sources, 49 ($55\%$) consistently produce ``typical'' repeating bursts.
-Conversely, the remaining 40 sources exhibit varying degrees of ``atypicality''.
-Notably, a group of 11 sources is composed entirely of atypical bursts (atypical proportion = 1.0).
-While these 11 sources predominantly consist of events with low burst counts (2-3 bursts), suggesting potential statistical fluctuations, their existence highlights a population whose observed properties are indistinguishable from one-off events across their entire detected history.
+To further quantify the prevalence of atypical repeaters within repeating FRB sources, we examine the fraction of atypical bursts produced by each individual repeating source.
+As shown in Figure~\ref{fig:figure3}, among the 83 known repeating FRB sources, 49 exhibit exclusively typical repeating bursts.
+Of the remaining sources, 23 display mixed behavior with both typical and atypical bursts, while 11 exhibit exclusively atypical repeating bursts (atypical fraction = 1.0).
+Although these 11 sources generally have low burst counts (2-3 detected bursts), which may reflect statistical fluctuations, their presence nevertheless indicates a subset of repeaters whose observed properties are indistinguishable from apparent one-off events.

-This finding suggests that the traditional classification based on single-event morphology may be capturing different 'emission modes' rather than fundamentally different progenitors.
-If the majority of repeaters primarily operate in a narrowband mode but can sporadically transition into a broadband, nonrepeater-like mode, it implies a deep physical connection between the two observed populations.
-A more detailed comparison and analysis of the parameter differences between these two classes of repeating bursts are presented in Section \ref{sssec:atypical}.